 Content marketing has been on our mind for a while now.
 Ten years ago we created SmallbusinessCan.
 Co-created with and funded by Ulster Bank.
 The rationale was to embrace social media, design a platform to engage with small business and create a distribution, communication and publishing channel for Ulster Bank.
 The only focus was on being helpful to business through content, events, workshops, training and mentoring.

 Part of the plans was to create an open source community for innovation and product testing.
 The end game was to create a SmallbusinessCan bank.
 Pure content marketing.
 It was way ahead of its time (I am aware that I am boasting) and Ulster Bank should be very proud.
-It could not have been done with their support and some people who stuck their neck out (you know who you are).
+It could not have been done without their support and some people who stuck their neck out (you know who you are).

 Marketing as a profit centre

-It could not describe better the thinking behind www.business-achievers.com and then stretches it even further.
+It could not describe better the thinking behind business-achievers.com and then stretches it even further.
 It puts marketing on its head in a very interesting way.
 Consider making your company into a media company.
 How would that look like?
 Consider making that a profit centre?
 What would that do?

 The future of marketing